taozi0818/lyrics-downloader/README.md

 ## TODO 🚀

-- `Downloader` could become a simple package, to help other developers.
+- `Downloader` could become a separate package, to help other developers.